lulf/kafka-static-quota-plugin/README.md

 # Kafka Broker Quota Plugin

-This is a broker quota plugin for Apache Kafka to allow setting a per-broker throughput limit.
+This is a broker quota plugin for Apache Kafka to allow setting a per-broker limits statically in configuration.
+The quota plugin ignores client ids, users etc, and applies quota across all clients.

 To build the plugin: